Honor System and Faculty

-The Honor Committee recommends requiring all students to write out and sign a pledge on all graded work.
-Appended to an assignment or examination, the pledge is a signed reaffirmation of the student's commitment to academic integrity.
-The standard pledge reads, "On my honor as a student, I have neither given nor received aid on this examination (or assignment)."
+- The Honor Committee also recommends requiring all students to write out and sign a pledge on all graded work, affirming the student's commitment to academic integrity.
+The standard pledge reads, "On my honor as a student, I have neither given nor received unauthorized aid on this assignment/examination."

-Faculty members who suspect an Honor offense has occurred should contact an Honor advisor or the Honor Committee representative elected from their particular school; contacting an advisor or representative does not obligate the faculty member to file a formal report.
+- Faculty members who suspect that an Honor Offense has occurred may contact an Honor Advisor or an Honor Committee representative from their school; these discussions are confidential and do not obligate the faculty member to file a formal report.

 - A faculty member who believes that an investigation has not been conducted properly should notify the Honor Committee or the vice chair for investigations at 434-924-7602.